RetroPie/RetroPie-Docs/docs/Playstation-1.md

 #### Performance - PSX CPU Clock

 The clock speed percentage of the emulated PSX hardware's CPU can be adjusted by the user.
 While the default setting of **57** is decent, it does cause some games to exceed their intended framerate and the setting of **55** is recommended to reduce this from happening in more games.
 Some games, such as "Final Fantasy 7" and "Final Fantasy Tactics", may need even lower CPU speeds.
-See [[ Setting Core Options per-ROM | RetroArch-Core-Options#setting-core-options-per-rom ]].
+See [Setting Core Options per-ROM](RetroArch-Core-Options#setting-core-option-per-rom).

 #### Performance - Disable Vibration

 Vibration is known to cause slowdown in some games.
 Disabling vibration in-game (if possible) is recommended if you notice this happen, or don't have a controller with vibration ability.
-See [[ Setting Core Options | RetroArch-Core-Options#setting-core-options ]].
+See [Setting Core Options](RetroArch-Core-Options#setting-core-option).

 Change Core Option **Enable Vibration** to **disabled**